Employment-1

 Part-time or full-time academic training is permitted during or following the completion of the J-1 student’s program.
 All academic training is counted as full time, even if employment is on a part-time basis.

-On January 21, 2022, DOS-ECA announced a temporary program (limited to the 2021-2022 and 2022-2023 school years) in which undergraduate and master level students in STEM fields can be eligible for up 36 months of academic training.
+The U.S. Department of State (Department) has extended the Academic Training STEM Extension until June 30, 2026, which allows undergraduate and master level students in STEM fields to be eligible for up 36 months of academic training.

 • This would give "undergraduate and pre-doctoral degree-seeking students" in STEM fields eligibility for up to 36 months of academic training, which is the same amount that J-1 PhD students currently have in any field.